CONSTITUTION AND BY-LAWS

 Members of this church are privileged to serve in the ministry of the church, as the church works together, to glorify God.
 Those who serve in the ministries of the church, represent the church, as the church represents God in the ministries performed by the church.
 Non-members may serve on limited basis, in cooperation with, and in submission to the leadership (including ministry leadership), on a case by case basis, in accord with the policies of the church.

 It is the duty and privilege of members to attend all member meetings and to take part in any membership vote, including matters of election towards the church offices.
 Members who have attained the age of 16 years old on or before a matter comes to the general membership of the church for vote or election, shall be eligible to vote.
 Members under the age of 16 are considered members in the fullest sense of the word, having likewise been united to Christ in faith, and having obtained the same Spirit as any other member.
 Therefore, they are blessed with many of the same duties and privileges of membership, as any other member in good standing possess.
-The only provisions for them comes, in the ability to cast a vote (they are welcome to share their opinion during any voting matter) and in being considered for a ministry lead position.
+The only provisions for them comes in the ability to cast a vote (they are welcome to share their opinion during any voting matter) and in being considered for a ministry lead position.

 Section Four: Accountability in Membership